Two principal legislative acts establish the regular asylum procedure:

 Further examination

-This stage also comprises of an interview, verification of the applicant by the State Service of Security and drafting of an assessment on recognition or refusal of recognition as a refugee or a person in need of complementary protection.[9]
+This stage also comprises an interview, verification of the applicant by the State Service of Security and drafting of an assessment on recognition or refusal of recognition as a refugee or a person in need of complementary protection.[9]

 The SMS headquarters shall examine the received profile of the applicant within one month and decide on granting the relevant status.
-This time limit can be prolonged up to three months.[12]
+This time limit can be prolonged to up to three months.[12]

 In the course of implementing these measures, the SMS headquarters has the right to: